Men’s Health: Tips to Live Well and Age Well Through the Years

 At this age, it is good to:

-• Maintain healthy habits such as eating well-balanced meals and engaging in 150 to 300 minutes of moderate-intensity aerobic exercises (e.g brisk walking, jogging, cycling, and swimming) in a week.
+• At this age, your muscle mass may start to decline.
+Maintain healthy habits such as eating well-balanced meals and engaging in 150 to 300 minutes of moderate-intensity aerobic exercises (e.g brisk walking, jogging, cycling, and swimming) in a week.

 • Look into your health insurance coverage to determine the best plan that can see you through your silver years.